romilly/explorer-hat-examples/README.md

-# Examples for the Pimoroni Explorer Hat Pro
+# Examples for **Explorer Hat Tricks**

+A forthcoming ebook about the Pimoroni Explorer Hat Pro

 Disclaimer: I have been a follower and customer of Pimoroni for years, but I have no official connection with them.